bryanlzl/bryanlzl/README.md

 <h3>About me</h3>

 - 📫 How to reach me: `zhenlun.bryan@gmail.com`
 - ⚡ Fun fact: I have a degree in ⚗️🧪⌬!
-Last semester of NUS Master of Computing 🎓
+Final semester of a computing masters at NUS 🎓
 - 🌱 Currently learning containerization services (Docker and Kubernetes), Unity, and Flutter.
 - 💬 Feel free to ask me anything!